yomotsu/camera-controls/readme.md

 #### `getFocalOffset( out )`

-Return its current focal offset, which is how much the camera appears to be translated in screen parallel coordinates.
+Returns its current focal offset, which is how much the camera appears to be translated in screen parallel coordinates.

 | Name  | Type            | Description |
 | ----- | --------------- | ----------- |